be-salman/BEE12C-HeartRate-Using-R-Peaks-Detection-By-Muhammad-Salman-Fasih-Ul-Hassan-and-Irfan-James/README.md

 # HeartRate-From-ECG
-Finds Heart Rate from ECG Data using R-peaks Detection
+> Finds Heart Rate from ECG Data
+>
+> Using R-peaks Detection